-The Hospital holds a 50% equity interest in Tri-State Health Partners.
-Tri-State Health Partners is a physician hospital organization (PHO) established to organize, assemble and facilitate the provision of cost effective healthcare services.
+The Hospital held a 50% equity interest in Tri-State Health Partners as of June 30, 2016.
+Tri-State Health Partners was consolidated into the Hospital as of June 30, 2017.
+Tri-State Health Partners was a physician hospital organization (PHO) established to organize, assemble and facilitate the provision of cost effective healthcare services.

 Holdings has a 50% interest in GRI Real Estate and General Surgery Real Estate, both are real estate holding companies.
-Holdings also has a 33.33% interest in Western Maryland Supply, LLC, which provides durable medical equipment for rental or purchase.
+Holdings also held a 33.33% interest in Western Maryland Supply, LLC, which provides durable medical equipment for rental or purchase, company dissolved June 30, 2016.
 MEI has a 50% interest in Diagnostic Imaging, which provides radiology imaging services.

-Summary financial information as of June 30, 2016 and 2015 and for the years then ended appears below for the significant equity investments:
+Summary financial information as of June 30, 2017 and 2016 and for the years then ended appears below for the significant equity investments: